akisonlyforu/design-patterns/src/creational/builder/Readme.md

 ## What is Builder Pattern?

 Builder Pattern is a creational design pattern that provides a flexible solution for constructing complex objects step by step.
 It separates the construction of an object from its representation, allowing the same construction process to create different representations.
+It produces different types and representations of an object using the same construction process.

 ## Purpose